fenneh/bfa-addon-butler/README.md

 ## Config

-* If your Alpha install isn't in the default location then modify `Get-WowAlphaAddons.ps1` with notepad or some text editor and update the `$wowDir` variable at the top **OR** run the script and you'll be prompted to enter the location of your WoW install.
+* If your Beta install isn't in the default location then modify `Get-WowBetaAddons.ps1` with notepad or some text editor and update the `$wowDir` variable at the top **OR** run the script and you'll be prompted to enter the location of your WoW install.

 ## Adding/Changing addons